Adam Richman: Personal life

-Richman is a fan of the baseball team New York Yankees, soccer teams Tottenham Hotspur and Grimsby Town, and American football team Miami Dolphins (especially their Hall of Fame quarterback, Dan Marino).
+Richman is a fan of the baseball team New York Yankees, soccer teams Tottenham Hotspur and Grimsby Town, and American football team Miami Dolphins (especially its Hall of Fame quarterback, Dan Marino).

 On June 8, 2014, Richman represented the "Rest of the World" team in the annual Soccer Aid match against England at Old Trafford, Manchester, in a game that combined former professional players and celebrities.
 Richman was quoted as saying that he lost 30 kg for the game, and cried when he was asked to take part.